frank-lesser/Software/my-tools.md

   - [LSW Winfile](tools/LSW-WinFile.7z)

-    Enhanced Version of Microsoft's WinFile
+    Enhanced Version of Microsoft's WinFile.

+    **Winfile-win1903.exe** requires Win10 Version 1903 because it contains a hard coded binding to the new PseudoConsole.

+    **Winfile-win1903.exe** allows to run Console programs which redirects automatically to the Scintilla Window.

+    I plan also to add a [MS-Chakra](https://github.com/microsoft/ChakraCore) based JS-Runtime in Form of a WinFile Addon.